QCSQUB/qcs-technical-challenge/README.md

 # week-one-tsc
-Week one of the QCS Technical Skills Challenge: Strings.
+Week one of the QCS Technical Skills Challenge: General Problem Solving Tips.